How to Start Cooking Healthy Meals at Home?

 Be Herby

-Just like spices, herbs, too, enhance the flavour of your food without making it unhealthy.
+Just like spices, Fresh herbs, too, enhance the flavour of your food without making it unhealthy.
 So always keep your kitchen full of herbs like thyme, rosemary, basil, coriander, parsley, and tarragon.

 If you can’t always find fresh herbs, keep dried ones that can last for months if stored well.
 And you’ll need far lesser of these in your food because they are more concentrated than fresh herbs.
 If possible, however, try to grow a small walled herb garden in your kitchen.
 That way, you’ll have all the fresh herbs you need at your fingertips.
 Follow these ways to incorporate more herbs in your meals: